leoj3n/new-google-sites-proxy/README.md

 Visit <https://localhost:3000/view/new-sites-demo> to see a proxy site.

-To see a more complex demo, try <https://localhost:3000/lexnetcrm.com/new-sites-demo>.
+For a more complex demo, try <https://localhost:3000/lexnetcrm.com/new-sites-demo>.

-For your own site URL, simply replace <https://sites.google.com> with <https://localhost:3000>.
+To see your own site, simply replace <https://sites.google.com> with <https://localhost:3000>.

 ### Injecting